IntersectMBO/cardano-node/doc/reference/plutus/plutus-spending-script-example.md

 #### Creating the `AlwaysSucceeds` Plutus spending script

-The plutus-example executable will automagically generate several Plutus scripts in the CLI-compatiable text envelope format.
+The plutus-example executable will automagically generate several Plutus scripts in the CLI-compatible text envelope format.

 Run the following commands: